alainamstutz/JAKi-IPDMA/barisolidact.md

 ```
 Discussion points OUTCOME data:
 1) VL: Add a cumulative outcome definition (as sens-analysis)?
+2) Discuss changing the adding 28d for death to time to discharge as sensitivity analysis/variable -> discharge_time_sens
+3) Discuss making new_mvd_28 the primary endpoint definition and not new_mv_28
-2) Re QoL: Wait for other trials first.
+4) Re QoL: Wait for other trials first.
 Find out more about the QoL measure used.
-3) Get the (S)AE data
+5) Get the safety data
-4) Discuss changing the adding 28d for death to time to discharge as sensitivity analysis/variable -> discharge_time_sens

 # Multiple imputation using chained equation